Where Do Graphic Designers Work? In-House vs. Agency vs. Freelance

 Your creative thinking, technical prowess and artistic passion make you the perfect candidate for a career in graphic design.
-It’s always been in the back of your mind but somewhere along the way, the real world rudely interrupted your dreams.
-You became a responsible adult in the blink of an eye; one with bills, a mortgage and a family to support.
+It’s always been in the back of your mind, but somewhere along the way, the real world rudely interrupted your dreams.
+You became an adult with bills, responsibilities and possibly even people who depend on you.

-First thing’s first: where do graphic designers work?
-The good news is there are a variety of choices.
-From working in-house to an agency to your own home, you’ll find the perfect work environment to cultivate your creativity!
+First thing’s first: Where do graphic designers work?
+And how does the work environment impact the daily job?
+There are a variety of options.
+From working in-house to an agency to your own home, you’ll find the perfect work environment to cultivate your creativity.

 This resource will help you understand your options.
-We surveyed more than 150 graphic design pros to get a behind-the-scenes look at each of these work environments.* Check out the results below and hear what the experts have to say about each opportunity.
+We asked graphic design pros for a behind-the-scenes look at each of these work environments.
+Hear what the experts have to say about each opportunity.

 Working as an in-house graphic designer